 Your South Dakota car insurance rate can depend on many variables.
 Young drivers typically pay more for car insurance.
 Rates for auto insurance coverage tend to go down as you age.
 For example, a 16-year-old driver in South Dakota might pay $5,793 annually for auto insurance.
 South Dakota drivers in their 50s might pay as little as $1,072 each year.
 Other factors that can contribute to your car insurance rates include zip code, credit score, driving history, insurance history, annual mileage, marital status, and gender.

 Let’s look at how some 2020 South Dakota insurance rates break down by age group and compare them to other states:

 The differences between the cost of car insurance in South Dakota and other states is staggering.
+Insurance rates and taxes are some of the reasons why people are moving from California to Texas or Moving from California to Florida.
 Insurance rates vary by state and those who insure their cars in South Dakota might pay some of the lowest rates in the nation.
 This means if you’re looking for cheap auto insurance, South Dakota might be the place for you.

 When it comes to cheap auto insurance South Dakota is the answer.
 There are many reasons car insurance is more affordable here than in other states.

 One reason why you’ll find cheap auto insurance in South Dakota is that the state follows the tort system instead of the no-fault system when it comes to accidents.
 This means that one person is usually responsible for each accident.
 The at-fault person takes on the financial and legal responsibility.
 Tort states often have cheaper insurance rates than no-fault states because of the time no-fault state insurance companies have to spend in court dealing with litigation.
 Additionally, no-fault states often require PIP (personal injury protection) coverage.
 PIP coverage can make your insurance even more expensive.